Machiry/machiry.github.io/_pages/research.md

 ____
 Internet of Things (IoT) devices or, in general, embedded devices are ubiquitous and are part of our everyday life.
 We have been moving into an ecosystem of having several small, low-powered microcontroller or microcontroller unit (MCU) based devices connected directly to the internet or through a proxy.
-The adoption of these small MCU-based devices is growing rapidly and extensively, with an estimated more than 50 billion devices.
 It is important to ensure that the RTOS and system software that runs as part of these systems is secure, and we can rely on it to perform the required mission-critical operations.
 Furthermore, security vulnerabilities in these systems are likely remotely triggerable.
-Similar to other system software, these are developed in unsafe languages, especially C and C++.
-Research shows developers using these unsafe languages are prone to introduce security bugs.

 In this area, we focus on various areas targeted towards improving the security of embedded systems.
 Our research is along the following thrusts: